The essential set · March 2027

 Your skin absorbs what you wear.

 Conventional activewear is built from synthetic materials that have been detected at harmful levels in sports bras and leggings from the brands most of us wear every day.
-The natural alternatives on the market solve the chemical problem but fail the performance test — leaving you in soggy cotton halfway through your workout.
+The natural alternatives on the market solve the chemical problem.
+They fail the performance test and leave you in soggy cotton halfway through your workout.

 Oreeve was built out of necessity.